-The IKON is very competitive with Vail Resort’s Epic Pass, priced at $899 for unlimited skiing at 15 ski resorts and 7 days each at 4 more.
-Vail resorts include: Colorado’s Vail, Beaver Creek, Breckenridge, Keystone, and Arapahoe Basin, Park City in Utah, Whistler Blackcomb, California’s Heavenly, Northstar, Kirkwood, Vermont’s Stowe, Wilmot, Mt Brighton, Afton Alps, and Perisher Australia, and added for 2018 – Telluride, Crested Butte, Okemo and Mount Sunapee for 7 days skiing at each!
-The Epic Pass also has great free ski benefits in the Alps, Verbier, Les Trois Vallees, and others – so many ski resorts.
+The IKON is very competitive with Vail Resort’s Epic Pass, priced at $899 for unlimited skiing at 19 ski resorts and 7 days each at 4 more.
+Vail resorts include: Colorado’s Vail, Beaver Creek, Breckenridge, Keystone, Crested Butte and Arapahoe Basin, Park City in Utah, Whistler Blackcomb, California’s Heavenly, Northstar, Kirkwood, Vermont’s Stowe and Okemo, and Mount Sunapee in NH, Wilmot, Mt Brighton, Afton Alps, and Perisher Australia, and added for 2018 – Telluride for 7 days skiing !
+The Epic Pass also has great free ski benefits in the Alps, Verbier, Les Trois Vallees, and Hakuba Japan – so many ski resorts.

 Well, skiers are the winners in this big mountain pass blow up, with great choices at significant savings versus the old-school one-mountain season pass at over $1,000!

-Alterra Mountain Company now operates 12 destinations, Steamboat and Winter Park Resort in Colorado; Squaw Valley Alpine Meadows, Mammoth Mountain, June Mountain and Big Bear Mountain Resort in California; Stratton in Vermont; Snowshoe in West Virginia; Tremblant in Quebec, Blue Mountain in Ontario; Deer Valley in Utah; plus CMH Heli-Skiing & Summer Adventures in British Columbia.
+Alterra Mountain Company now operates 13 destinations plus Aspen’s 4, Steamboat and Winter Park Resort in Colorado; Squaw Valley Alpine Meadows, Mammoth Mountain, June Mountain and Big Bear Mountain Resort in California; Stratton in Vermont; Snowshoe in West Virginia; Tremblant in Quebec, Blue Mountain in Ontario; Deer Valley and Solitude in Utah; plus CMH Heli-Skiing & Summer Adventures in British Columbia.
 The Ikon Pass includes these, plus Boyne resorts, Powder and a few others.

 Copyright 2018, by Heather Burke of FamilySkiTrips.com